codesalad/netflixrec/README.md

 Netflix style recommendation algorithms

 Running:
-Run any of the drivers in the main package.
+Run any of the drivers in the Driver package.

 settings.config controls different algorithms